 Company Representative's Name

 Company Name

 Company Address

 City, State, Zip Code

 Dear (company representative's name)

-This letter is to inform you that (insert company name) is indebted United States Government in the amount of \$XX,XXX.XX) on Contract No. XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX X-XX-X-
+This letter is to inform you that (insert company name) is indebted to the United States Government in the amount of \$XX,XXX.XX) on Contract No. XXXXXX-XX-XXXXX and that payment in full is due not later than 30 days after the date of this notification.

-Please remit a check in the amount of \$ payable to the payment office that is in your contract, annotated with the contract number and accompanied by a copy of this for payment.
+Please remit a check in the amount of \$ payable to the payment office that is identified in your contract, annotated with the contract number and accompanied by a copy of this demand for payment.

-Repayment of this debt is necessary to recoup overpayment made by the Government st from overpricing as a result of submittal of defective certified cost or pricing data.
-The contract price is shown in the attached contract modification.
-The dates and amounts of overpayments are shown below along with the interest and penalty due on each overpay see attached). reduced
+Repayment of this debt is necessary to recoup overpayment made by the Government stemming from overpricing as a result of submittal of defective certified cost or pricing data.
+The reduced contract price is shown in the attached contract modification.
+The dates and amounts of overpayments are shown below along with the interest and penalty due on each overpayment (or see attached).

-The interest due amount below above has been computed in accordance with ion to pay we as of to the payment
+The interest due amount below above has been computed in accordance with